hzFishy/UnrealNotes/content/Unreal Engine/Engine & Editor/UObject.md

 - [[Reflection System]]
 - [[Garbage Collection]]

 There is also `AddReferencedObjects`, for example this is used in AActor to add all owned components.
+(For UObjects only, otherwise look for `AddReferencedObjectsGlobals`)
 The GC will call this as much as it needs (`TStrongObjectPtr` would be better performance wise in some cases).

 > [!Warning] To use `TStrongObjectPtr` you must include the type